yadisnel/go-mesh/registry/cache/README.md

 # Registry Cache

-Cache is a library that provides a caching layer for the go-micro [registry](https://godoc.org/github.com/yadisnel/go-ms/v2registry#Registry).
+Cache is a library that provides a caching layer for the go-ms [registry](https://godoc.org/github.com/yadisnel/go-ms/v2registry#Registry).

-If you're looking for caching in your microservices use the [selector](https://micro.mu/docs/fault-tolerance.html#caching-discovery).
+If you're looking for caching in your msservices use the [selector](https://ms.mu/docs/fault-tolerance.html#caching-discovery).

 ## Interface